kshutkin/niceties/logger/README.md

 };
 ```

-Same appender function without arguments can be used to get current appender.
+Same appender function without arguments can be used to get the current appender.

 # FAQ